 \section{Abstract}

-We explore the phenomenological implications of a model with an extended scalar sector, incorporating strongly coupled inert Higgs doublets.
-The model introduces three Higgs doublets: one interacting with the $SU(2)$ symmetry of the Standard Model and two inert doublets belonging to a strongly interacting sector, within the $SU(2)_2 \times SU(2)_1 \times U(1)_Y$ electroweak gauge symmetry, which is supplemented by the spontaneously broken $\mathbb{Z}_2$ and preserved $\mathbb{Z}_2'$ discrete symmetries.
-In this model, the top quark and exotic fermion masses arise from renormalizable Yukawa interactions at tree level, the masses of the SM charged fermions lighter than the top quark are generated via a tree-level seesaw mechanism, and the tiny neutrino masses emerge from a one-loop-level radiative seesaw mechanism.
-The model is shown to be consistent with current experimental constraints, including those from charged lepton flavor-violating processes, electroweak precision observables, and the Higgs diphoton decay rate, as well as with the constraints resulting from the Higgs trilinear self-coupling.
-Furthermore, it successfully complies with the constraints arising from the $95$ GeV diphoton excess, offering a distinctive signature of new physics beyond the Standard Model.
+We explore the phenomenological consequences of a model with an extended scalar sector, incorporating strongly coupled inert Higgs doublets.
+The model introduces three Higgs doublets: one that interacts with the $SU(2)$ symmetry of the Standard Model, and two inert doublets belonging to a strongly interacting sector, embedded in the $SU(2)_2 \times SU(2)_1 \times U(1)_Y$ electroweak gauge symmetry.
+This symmetry structure is further supplemented by a spontaneously broken $\mathbb{Z}_2$ and a preserved $\mathbb{Z}_2'$ discrete symmetry.
+Our approach harnesses the exotic scalar fields emerging from this sector to implement mass-generation mechanisms.
+In particular, a one-loop seesaw mechanism accounts for the smallness of neutrino masses, while a universal seesaw mechanism naturally explains the hierarchy of charged fermion masses below the top quark mass.
+The model is shown to be consistent with current experimental constraints, including those from charged lepton flavor violation, electroweak precision observables, the Higgs diphoton decay rate, and the Higgs trilinear self-coupling.
+Notably, it also provides a viable interpretation of the 95~GeV diphoton excess, offering a distinctive signature of new physics beyond the Standard Model.